ErickOmondi97/portfolio-website/README.md

 ## Credits

-This project was created by [Your Name], using HTML, CSS, and JavaScript.
+This project was created by Erick Omondi, using HTML, CSS, and JavaScript.

 ## License